harrymckillen/ireland-glyph-font/README.md

 ## License

+SIL Open Font License (OFL)

-There is no license, feel free to use anywhere, no attribution is required, but any is welcome.
+Feel free to use anywhere, commerical or non-commercial, no attribution is required, but any is welcome.